 Antennas and Generators.
 No antenna, satellite dish, or power generators shall be installed in a manner that will disturb the surrounding neighbors and/or Property.
 The placement of any antenna, satellite dish, or power generator must have Architectural Control Committee approval before it is placed on the Parcel.
 The Architectural Control Committee shall have the final decision on a dispute regarding a Parcel Owner's antenna, satellite dish, or power generator and what effect it has on the surrounding neighbors.

 Nuisances.
+[This section may need to be updated to reflect current regulations.]
 No Parcel Owner shall place or maintain any animate or inanimate object upon any Parcel so as to create a nuisance to the Owners of the neighboring parcels.
 No vehicles or motors of any type without mufflers shall be allowed.
 No all-terrain type vehicles or off-road motorcycles shall be operated, except within the confine of the Owner's individual Parcel.
 No firearms may be discharged in any area of the Property.

 21. Q: What are the regulations regarding livestock and pets?